If you own a gym, recording studio, or any kind of space that is always noisy, then you will agree that echoes are annoying!

 That means you need to cut down the amount of noise in such areas, to eliminate all the distractions that may lead to accidents.
-You can do this using sound baffles and allow the workers to have clear communications while working.
+You can do this using sound baffles and allow the workers to have clear communication while working.

 4. Improved Productivity

 If you have ever tried working in a noisy environment, then you will agree with me that sound baffles are essential to improving your productivity.